-Zaubersee—Russian Music Lucerne, an annual springtime festival of Russian Music, celebrates Russian composers, writers and artists who, over the past two centuries, have found inspiration in the beauty of the Swiss lakes.
+Zaubersee — festival of Russian chamber music in Lucerne, is an annual springtime festival that celebrates Russian composers, writers and artists who, over the past two centuries, have found inspiration in the beauty of the Swiss lakes.

 Sergei Rachmaninoff, Leo Tolstoy and Alexander Scriabin all wrote on the shores of Lake Lucerne.
 Igor Stravinsky and Peter Ilyich Tchaikovsky discovered Lake Geneva as an idyllic haven for their work.
 Zaubersee features music by these giants, but also gems by many more.